OctsvoR/MarchingCubes/README.md

 # Marching Cubes
-This is a scrolling marching cubes implementation of http://paulbourke.net/geometry/polygonise/
+This is a scrolling marching cubes implementation of http://paulbourke.net/geometry/polygonise/.

+In the future, we will implement terrain generation and terrain digging, and continue to improve on the optimization.